- Updated March 4, 2026

 Commonly Accepted Categories

-Tip: Always make sure your boxes are unopened, factory sealed, and at least 6 months from expiration.
-That’s the golden rule for resale eligibility.
+Tip: Always make sure your boxes are unopened, factory sealed, and meet the buyer’s current expiration requirements before submitting them for evaluation.

 Accepted vs. Not Accepted Supplies